Incredibly Moist Vegan Carrot Cake Cupcakes

 However, you can use spelt flour, white whole-wheat flour, or all-purpose gluten-free flour containing gum – I used Bob Red Mill’s gluten-free flour.

-If you love carrot cake recipes, try my no-bake carrot cake energy balls!
+If you love carrot cake recipes, try some of these other recipes with carrots:

 Have you made these vegan carrot cake muffins?
 Share a comment or review below!
 I love to hear your feedback on my recipes.

 Vegan Carrot Cake Cupcakes

 - 1 cup Almond Milk - or any plant-based milk

 - 1 teaspoon Lemon Juice